swcarpentry/good-enough-practices-in-scientific-computing/index.md

 The goals of both of the workflows outlined below are:

-1. Ensure that text accessible to yourself and others now and in the future by making a single master document accessible to all coauthors at all times.
+1. Ensure that text is accessible to yourself and others now and in the future by making a single master document that is available to all coauthors at all times.
 2. Reduce the chances of work being lost or people overwriting each other's work.
 3. Make it easy to track and combine contributions from multiple collaborators.
 4. Avoid duplication and manual entry of information,